jschirrmacher/xcamp/README.md

 css files should not be modified directly.
 Instead, you should have a look at the corresponding .scss files.
 After making changes there, you need to run `npm run scss` to re-genereate the css files again.
-It is also possible to run `npx sass --watch public:public` prior to modifying anything - this looks out for changing files in the `public` folder and re-generates the corresponding css file immediately.
+It is also possible to run `npx sass --watch public/scss:public/dist/css` prior to modifying anything - this looks out for changing files in the `public` folder and re-generates the corresponding css file immediately.
 But you would need a second terminal to run `npm start` then.

 ## Adding sponsors or partners